 These services generally don’t charge you to list your merchandise or set up a shop, but instead, they take a cut of the sale.
 For this, they manufacture the products, send them to the customer and host your online merchandise store.
 You generally keep around 50% of the sale price, but these prices can also be set.
 The more product you sell can often also land you a large cut.

-If you’re not the most creative, you can still find graphic designers on Fiverr, UpWork, 99Designs, etc. that will be able to create some great designs that you can then sell on your merchandise.
+If you’re not the most creative, you can still find graphic designers on Fiverr, UpWork, 99Designs, etc., that can create great designs that you can then sell on your merchandise.

-Now there are a ton of different things that affect a YouTube channel’s valuation and how you can get the most out of selling your channel.
-If you’re interested in learning more, I’ve covered everything you need to know in this article.
+Now there are many different things that affect a YouTube channel’s valuation and how you can get the most out of selling your channel, but if you really want to, you can sell your channel.

-And these are just a few ways for you to monetize your YouTube channel, for more ways that cover the different ways to make money on YouTube, check out this article.
+And these are just a few ways for you to monetize your YouTube channel, there are other ways to make money on YouTube, but these are the best.

-In order to actually make money on YouTube, there are some things you need to do in order to really escalate your income.
+To make money on YouTube, there are some things you need to do to escalate your income.

-There are no quick tricks or hacks to make money on YouTube, all you need to do is implement these 5 things.
+There are no quick tricks or hacks to make money on YouTube; you only need to implement these five things.

 In marketing, this is called creating personas.
-To create a persona for your YouTube channel you should think about who it is that is watching your videos.
+To create a persona for your YouTube channel, you should consider who is watching your videos.